Maren0000/website/_posts/2024-01-01-modding-neo-guide.md

 2. Once AssetStudio shows a list of scenes, select `Asset List` and explore around for while to find what you want to change.
 3. Once you know which files you want to modify, right click on the asset and select `Show original file`.
 Make note of the name of the .unity3d file for later.

 As expected, NEO has a *bunch* of files.
 Use AssetStudio's search and Filter Type features to find the files you want to change quickly.
-The more you use it, the quicker you will learn.
+The more you use it, the quicker you will learn how to look for specific files.
 {: .notice--success}

 ## Step 2: Modify the AssetBundles